 Tyraman Retreat is a spacious property with huge roaming potential.
 The house itself is commodious and easy for readers to spread out in.
 Winter is the best season to be at Tyraman and there are multiple fire places (inside and out) to keep us warm (as well as oil heaters in the bedrooms).
 There are two large dorm-style rooms with 8 beds in one room and 6 in the other.
 There is another bedroom with a double bed in it.
 There are also mattresses in the cupboard that can be moved about as needed.
 Light sleepers and those who want privacy might think about pitching a tent.

 There's also a plush master bedroom which we reserve for the special guests and our catering angels.
 The catering angels are Joey and Helene from Alfie's Kitchen.
 Perhaps the single best feature of the entire retreat is the fact that Joey cooks for us.
 Prepare to be astonished.

 It's $500 for salaried and $300 non-salaried.
 The participant fees will cover approximately one third of the real costs of the event.
 The rest of the funds will come from a fund-raising dinner party at Alfie's Ktichen.

 10 nights is a long time!

 Indeed it is, and we can be flexible and accomodate some shorter stays (we ask for a 5 night minimum) but we think that duration is large part of what makes the retreat rewarding.

 Getting there and back?

 Readers will have to make their own way to and from the retreat and will have to supply their own poisons and medications.

 Please write an expression of interest that briefly outlines your proposed reading project.
 Set yourself an ambitious reading program but prioritise quality over quantity.

-Send expressions of interest by June 1st, 2018 to:
+Send expressions of interest to: